gpratte/texastoc-v2/README.md

 Going to apply the lessons learned in using JWT base Authentication and Authorization (A&A) learn in the Proof Of Concept (POC) at https://github.com/gpratte/jwtauth.

 See the readme for POC.

+This implementation differs in two respects
+1. player instead of a user
+2. email instead of a username